Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 4. Pour a small amount of warm water down the drain to verify it flows freely.
 Water should drain without backing up.

 5. If water backs up, the drain line may be blocked further downstream.
-You may need to access the drain line from the back of the refrigerator for complete cleaning.
+You might need to access the drain line from the back of the refrigerator for complete cleaning.

 Step-by-Step Water Inlet Valve Replacement for RF28F5001SR

-If you’ve determined that the water inlet valve (part number DA62-00038A) is the cause of the leak, follow these detailed steps to replace it.
+If you’ve determined that the water inlet valve (part number DA62-00038A) is the source of the leak, follow these detailed steps to replace it.

 Tools and Materials You’ll Need